elotroalex/chiens/_texts/translation.md

 - stones and nightfall?
 - ancient truce of God without god
 - ports never known---unknown suns
-- hands in the holes
+- hands in the crenels
-- from living hands to murder
+- from living hands to assassins
 - the drawbridge lowers on the irremediable
 - and the leap of magic words that calm the forest
 - insurgent, insurgent
 - spider of precious days
 - I will not swallow my saliva.

-- {:.sp} The Man Reciter.
+- {:.sp} The Reciter Man.

 - at the red hour of sharks
 - at the red hour of stirrup leather